-When you're looking to scale down your wedding planning to-do list, wedding programs might be one of the top items to get the axe -- but you may want to reconsider this.
 Wedding programs not only have a very specific purpose, they are also one of the little details that add an extra special something to your big day.
-Wedding programs help guests feel included and to understand what is taking place during the wedding ceremony, as well as highlight and introduce your bridal party, and leave you a place to share a sweet, sentimental note for your guests if you have room.
+Wedding programs help guests feel included and to understand what is taking place during the wedding ceremony.
+The program introduces your bridal party, shares important details, and gives an opportunity to include a sweet, sentimental note for your guests if you have room.

 Outlined here are all the essential items to include in your wedding program so your guests can be kept in the loop.

 While wedding programs are not required, they are a useful (and sometimes necessary) piece of wedding stationery.
 Wedding programs are extremely helpful if:

 - You are having a religious or traditional wedding ceremony, with many guests who are of another faith or culture.